Friday, 17 September 2021

 I learn that the fjords on the island were a place where Vikings fought against any other potential population and settled about 9th Century.
 Now pollution is a fact here: hidden for the eye literally buried under the ground and poured into the sea... and along with that, a disappearing sea life, which is also not visible from this point of view.
 I am a stranger here, in a new assembled family the landscape looks like nothing ever changed.

-I think of older cultures living along the water in other places, who came up with papyrus and insanely beautiful colours made from natural sources for writing materials.
-I don't know if Vikings used writing supplies other than stone and parchment.
+I don't know if in former times, people used writing supplies other than stone and parchment here.
 And if they did, would their paper look like this then?